 One of the greatest challenges for manufacturers is knowing what is happening on the shop floor.
 To solve this, manufacturers use OEE software to collect critical data to provide department heads, supervisors, and operators real-time information about shop-floor activities.
 This enables them to make faster, more confident production decisions.

 But if the objective of implementing production monitoring software is to understand current performance, measure that performance over time, and then improve on it, one must first define performance.
 To accomplish this, the most common metric for manufacturers to use is Overall Equipment Effectiveness (OEE).

 While OEE will help you identify potential losses and understand where your process is falling short, it's so much more than just a performance metric; it's the cornerstone of a continuous improvement strategy.

 Overall Equipment Effectiveness, or OEE, measures the efficiency of a machine, taking into consideration the availability, performance, and quality output variables during the run of the machine.

 OEE = Availability * Performance * Quality

 For the purposes of calculating OEE, the 3 underlying metrics used are as follows:

 Availability can also be referred to as Uptime.
 This is the amount of time the machine is in cycle producing parts compared to the amount of time the machine is scheduled to be in cycle.
-Any unplanned downtime will result in a lower availability percentage.
+Any unplanned downtime will result in a lower availability percentage (Blog: Learn how to improve your machine availability).
 The main factors that hinder machine availability are:

 → Equipment Failures (Breakdowns)